run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/preparations.md

 oc new-project gpu-operator-resources
 ```

-## Prepare Run:AI Installation Artifacts
+## Prepare Run:ai Installation Artifacts

-### Run:AI Software Files
+### Run:ai Software Files

 SSH into a node with `oc` access (`oc` is the OpenShift command-line) to the cluster and `Docker` installed.

 === "Connected"
-    Run the following to enable image download from the Run:AI Container Registry on Google cloud:
+    Run the following to enable image download from the Run:ai Container Registry on Google cloud:

     ```
     oc apply -f runai-gcr-secret.yaml -n runai-backend